sulewicz/springlayout/README.md

 Height relative to parent (in percents).

-**layout_springWeight**
+**layout_widthWeight**

+Width weight of the spring.
+Used to calculate how much of the empty space in the chain the View should take.
+Works only when layout_width is WRAP_CONTENT.

+**layout_heightWeight**

-Weight of the spring, 1 by default.
-Used to calculate how much of the empty space the Spring should take.
+Height weight of the spring.
+Used to calculate how much of the empty space in the chain the View should take.
+Works only when layout_height is WRAP_CONTENT.